Qrbaker/qrbaker.github.io/content/posts/personal-cloud/index.md

 caching, databases...
 This is something that is really only worth doing if you have an organization that wants its own private cloud.

-Nextcloud does point you toward [pre-existing free providers](https://nextcloud.com/signup/), and I guess I'm a bit more comfortable knowing that if I really, *really* wanted to I could look at their source code, but this seems like going back to Google Drive with a nice coat of paint.
+Nextcloud does point you toward [preexisting free providers](https://nextcloud.com/signup/), and I guess I'm a bit more comfortable knowing that if I really, *really* wanted to I could look at their source code, but this seems like going back to Google Drive with a nice coat of paint.